 This paper is also related to the intergenerational effects of immigrant educational attainment.
-Although there is some research on educational transfer within immigrant families (Luthra and Soehl, 2015; Park and Myers, 2010; Borjas, 2006; Card, 2005), much less is known about the impacts of English knowledge.
+Although there is some research on educational transfer within immigrant families (Borjas, 2006, Card, 2005, Luthra & Soehl, 2015, Park & Myers, 2010), much less is known about the impacts of English knowledge.
 One notable exception, set in the U.S., is Bleakley and Chin (2008).
 They use 2000 Census microdata and find a positive effect of parental English proficiency on their children's English proficiency as well as preschool attendance.
 Using longitudinal data from Germany, Casey and Dustmann (2008) also find a link between parents' and children's English fluency and subsequent labor market outcomes for females.
-Locay et al. (2013) examine the effect of speaking Spanish at home on academic performance and find a decrease in test scores.
-Note that there is a distinction between education and language proficiency; this is particularly pertinent when parental educational attainment, specifically in the home country, can be independent of English proficiency.
-In our paper, we take a closer look at immigrant parents' English fluency and its role in their children's academic outcomes than the less tight linkages made in the literature.
+Locay, Regan and Diamond Jr (2013) examine the effect of speaking Spanish at home on academic performance and find a decrease in test scores.
+Note that there is a distinction between education and language proficiency; this is particularly pertinent when parental educational attainment, specifically in the home country, can be independent of English fluency and its role in their children's academic outcomes than the looser linkages made in the literature.
 Further in this vein we also explore the mechanism of parental involvement.
 That is, whether English fluency increases immigrant parents' participation in their children's education and thus improves academic outcomes.